 Clinic Director, Physical Therapist Board Certified Orthopedic Specialist

 Kurt grew up in South Ogden and graduated from the University of Utah with his Doctorate of Physical Therapy in 2007.
 He has been a therapist for Mountain Land Rehabilitation since his graduation.
 His areas of specialty include general orthopedics and treatment of the spine.

 Kurt was inspired to enter this field because of his desire to assist and witness healing taking place on a daily basis.
 Kurt takes a hands on approach to treating his patients.
 He is a people person and enjoys building relationships that will help his patients succeed.
 For him, it is a rewarding and powerful experience to help someone improve day by day.

-Kurt currently lives in Clinton and enjoys golfing, traveling, watching sports, reading, and spending time with his wife Michelle.
+Kurt lives in Layton and enjoys golfing, traveling, following sports, reading, and spending time with his wife Michelle and their two children.

 Tiffany received her Doctorate of Physical Therapy from the University Of North Dakota in 2008.
 She graduated from the University of Wyoming with her bachelors degree in Kinesiology and health in 2005.
 Tiffany joined Mountain Land Physical therapy in 2010.
 She has experience in orthopedic, geriatric, pediatric and women’s health physical therapy.

 She went into physical therapy because it was a combination of two of her biggest passions, sports and helping others.
 Her goal with each patient is to make a difference in their lives and to help them progress to their previous level of function.

 In her free time, Tiffany enjoys her family, boating, being active, being outdoors and traveling.

 Susan Ashdown, PT, DPT